Trails for Equestrians

 Parking: The Pinyon Trailhead is a one-way design that accommodates horse trailers parked parallel on the right side.
 Additional space is available along the road shoulder or the opposite side of Pinenut Road 2.

-The Jacks Valley Loop and lower Clear Creek Trail are generally beginner level rides.
+The Jacks Valley Loop, James Lee Loops and lower Clear Creek Trail are generally beginner level rides.
 Above Jacks Valley Road, the Clear Creek Trail has some modest drop-offs and there are bridges that riders should walk their horse across for safety.
 There are some poor sight line corners on the trail so be prepared for other trail users here.
 Keep in mind these trails, especially above Jacks Valley Road are heavily used by mountain bikers.

 Parking: The only parking for horse trailers down low is at the Jacks Valley School Trailhead on the north side of the fenced solar panel area.
 Parking at the top of the trail at the Spooner Summit Trailhead is possible but heavily used and often full of autos.